 1995: The year the future began

-One of the trial’s most memorable and decisive moments came 20 years ago this week, when an assistant prosecutor stunned the courtroom, and his colleagues, by asking Simpson to try on a pair of blood-stained brown leather gloves believed worn in the fatal attack on Nicole Simpson and Ronald L. Goldman.
+One of the trial’s most memorable and decisive moments came 20 years ago this week, when an assistant prosecutor surprised the courtroom, and his colleagues, by asking Simpson to try on a pair of blood-stained brown leather gloves believed worn in the fatal attack on Nicole Simpson and Ronald L. Goldman.

 The gloves-wearing demonstration in the Los Angeles courtroom took place June 15, 1995.
 It was a memorable, theatrical, and even farcical moment in what widely was often called the “Trial of the Century.”

-The demonstration brought Simpson again to center stage and he milked the moment, standing before the jury box as he appeared to struggle mightily to tug on the gloves over latex gloves he was obliged to wear, to avoid contaminating evidence.
+The demonstration brought Simpson squarely to center stage and he milked the moment, standing before the jury box as he appeared to struggle mightily to tug on the gloves over latex gloves he was obliged to wear, to avoid contaminating evidence.